ietf-wg-ccwg/draft-ietf-ccwg-bbr/draft-ietf-ccwg-bbr.md

 recovery.

 If CheckStartupHighLoss() exits Startup based on packet loss, it takes the following steps.
+First, it sets BBR.undo_state = Startup (to enable an undo of this step if the loss recovery is later detected to be spurious).
-First, it sets BBR.full_bw_reached = true.
+Second, it sets BBR.full_bw_reached = true.
 Then it sets BBR.inflight_longterm to its estimate of a safe level of in-flight data suggested by these losses, which is max(BBR.bdp, BBR.inflight_latest), where BBR.inflight_latest is the max delivered volume of data (RS.delivered) over